dxczhao/daniel-projects/README.md

 =======
 Hi everyone!
 I'm Daniel Zhao, a student at Harvard College with experience in software engineering, machine learning, and computational biology.

 This repo contains random tidbits of code and my ideas, for your perusal.
-I've included some math problems I worked out in C++ for USACO, a CS competition.
-There are also different models and image classifiers I've fiddled around with.
+I've included some different models and image classifiers I've fiddled around with.

 ## List of projects